gitnacho/docs/docs/ui/ng-components/ng-Chart/Series/styling.md

 <snippet id='chart-angular-series-styling-component'/>
 <snippet id='chart-angular-series-styling'/>

-Our palette consists of a single entry that defines values for {% typedoc_link classes:PaletteEntry,member:fillColor%}, {% typedoc_link classes:PaletteEntry,member:strokeColor%} and {% typedoc_link classes:PaletteEntry,member:strokeWidth%}.
+Our palette consists of a single entry that defines values for {% typedoc_link classes:PaletteEntry,member:fillColor %}, {% typedoc_link classes:PaletteEntry,member:strokeColor %} and {% typedoc_link classes:PaletteEntry,member:strokeWidth %}.
 What remains to be done is mapping the palette to the series it is meant to style.
 This is done by setting the **`seriesName`** property on the series and the palette to the same key.
 As you can see, the `seriesName` property is set to the Palette and the series to the same value - in that case *Bar*, *Area* and *Line*.
 You can use any string token here assuming it is the same on the corresponding series and the palette, as it serves as a mapping key between both.

 The images below demonstrates the result of applying this palette to the Bar series: